SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 **Examples:**

-1. Imagine you needed a new attribute called
+1. Imagine you needed a new attribute to make the user type in his or her requests in his or her own words.
+   First, create a new attribute in the settings and name it e.g. "Needed".
+..
+Erklärung zur Erstellung von Attributen und SQL-Zusammenhang fehlt noch

 ------------------
 connections
 ------------------